aortizsax/otuzeros/README.md

 This project was created to proved a mathematical backing to eliminting sparse speices in an OTU table or eliminating features in a sparce data matrix.
+Input: OTU table
+Output: Zero filtered table ready for downstream analysis

 DOWNLOAD TO YOUR HARDRIVE and run in commandline.
 Usage below.

+Dependincies:
+ * Pandas 1.3.3
+ * Numpy 1.19.2
+ * Matplotlib 3.3.4
+ * SciPy 1.7.1

 In this directory
 ```